Day One Call Center Hotline Advocate

 • Provides back-up assistance for Emergency Services when cross-trained and assigned.

-• Any other duties as assigned by supervisor that support overall program services and services to survivors/victims.
+• Any other duties as assigned by a supervisor that support overall program services and services to survivors/victims.

 PHYSICAL DEMANDS: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities and those who may be Deaf/Hard of Hearing, to perform the essential functions.
 While performing the duties of this job, the employee is regularly required to talk or hear.
-The employee is frequently required to use manual dexterity for use of objects, tools, or controls as well as visual acuity.
-The employee is required to stand; walk; sit; climb or balance; and stoop, kneel, crouch or crawl.
-The employee must lift and/or move up to 30 pounds.
+The employee is frequently required to use manual dexterity for the use of objects, tools, or controls as well as visual acuity.
+The employee is required to stand; walk; sit; climb or balance; and stoop, kneel, crouch, or crawl.
+The employee must lift and move up to 30 pounds.
 The employee should always request assistance if any object needs to be lifted and the employee feels that their capabilities are such that the specific item to be lifted is beyond the employee’s abilities.
 No employee should attempt to lift more than what is comfortable for them.
 If such a situation should arise the employee should notify their supervisor to find help with lifting any item regardless of weight if the object to be lifted is awkward or difficult to lift in any way.
-Employee signature below constitutes employee's understanding of the requirements, essential functions, and duties of the position.
+The employee signature below constitutes the employee's understanding of the requirements, essential functions, and duties of the position.

 Powered by JazzHR